Hiroshima Is Closer and Deeper Than You Think: Essential Spots for a Half-Day Tour

 Orizuru Tower

-Enjoy the city view from the rooftop.
-Take a break at the café and browse souvenirs.
+Enjoy the view from the top - floor observation deck and take a break at the cafe.
+Souvenirs available.

 11:45 am